Multi-Relevance: Coexisting but Distinct Notions of Scale in Large Systems

-Whether standard vertex expansion succeeds or fails is essentially determined by the parameters $\varphi_A$ and $\varphi_B$.
-These act as displacements in state space, centering one $\phi^4$ model at $\varphi_A$ and the other at $\varphi_B$.
-Let $\varphi = \varphi_A - \varphi_B$ be the separation vector.
-In Fig. \ref{fig:coalescence_transition}, we show how the probability density of $\phi$ projected along the inter-basin axis $\hat{\varphi}$ depends on the separation.
-There is a transition as $\varphi$ crosses some critical threshold $\varphi_c$, which we calculate in the SI.
-To be concrete, we define this transition as the largest separation at which $P(\hat{\varphi} \cdot \phi)$ has a local maximum at $\hat{\varphi} \cdot \phi = 0$.
+Whether standard vertex expansion succeeds or fails is essentially determined by the parameters $s_A$ and $s_B$.
+These act as displacements in state space, centering one $\phi^4$ model at $s_A$ and the other at $s_B$.
+Let $s = s_A - s_B$ be the separation vector.
+In Fig.\ \ref{fig:coalescence_transition}, we show the separation dependence of the probability density of $\phi$ projected along the inter-basin axis $\hat{s}$.
+There is a transition as $|s|$ crosses some critical threshold $s_c$, which we calculate in the SM.
+To be concrete, we define this transition as the largest separation at which $P(\hat{s} \cdot \phi)$ has a local maximum at $\hat{s} \cdot \phi = 0$.
 This approximates the separation beyond which the $A$ and $B$ component densities can be separated by a hyperplane.

-Consider first the well-separated phase, that is $\varphi>\varphi_c$.
-The total energy has a saddle point near $\varphi_A$, and largely the local structure looks like $\mathcal{H}_A$.
-This is because the coefficient data due to the presence of $\mathcal{H}_B$ are suppressed exponentially with respect to a power of the separation $\varphi$.
-For states $\phi$ near $\varphi_A$,
+Consider first the well-separated phase, that is $|s|>s_c$.
+The total energy has a saddle point near $s_A$, and largely the local structure looks like $\mathcal{H}_A$.
+This is because the coefficient data due to the presence of $\mathcal{H}_B$ are suppressed exponentially with respect to a power of the separation $|s|$.
+For states $\phi$ near $s_A$,